Germany's RAG threatens to pull Evonik IPO

 Sources close to the matter have said Evonik is looking to raise as much as 5 billion euros, which would be the biggest IPO in Europe since commodities trader Glencore's (GLEN.L) $10 billion flotation in May 2011.

-RAG, a state-owned trust that will bear the liabilities of Germany's wound-down coal mines, had previously signalled a possible delay of the IPO due to market turmoil.
+RAG, a state-owned trust that will bear the liabilities of Germany's wound-down coal mines, had previously signaled a possible delay of the IPO due to market turmoil.

 Deutsche Bank (DBKGn.DE) and Goldman Sachs (GS.N) are joint global coordinators and joint bookrunners for the offering.
 BofA Merrill Lynch (BAC.N), Credit Suisse CSGN.VX and J.P.
 Morgan are mandated as additional joint bookrunners.